 Solar Powered RV - Imagine a Trip Solar Powered RV - Imagine a trip around the country with no budget for fuel!
 Yes, this is possible now thanks to this impressive motorhome.
 The RV company has done something people couldn’t even dream of with this Iveco Daily Electric chassis.
 The Solar Powered RV is perfectly capable of offering you off-grid status.
-There are solar panels installed, not only on the roof but on each side as well, in total 334 square feet of thin-film solar panels which can deliver up to 3,000 [...]
+There are solar panels installed, not only on the roof but on each side as well, in total 334 square feet of thin-film solar panels which can deliver up to 3,000 watts of energy.
+And you don’t even need [...]

 Figure 1: Composite layered heater from patent US 9,224,626 B2 Alexander Glew, Ph.D., P.E. recently contributed to a new patent on an advanced thin-film electric heaters, layered composite heaters, for CVD semiconductor processing and related technologies titled “Composite substrate for layered heaters”.
 Watlow Electric, based in St. Louis, hired Glew Engineering and Dr. Glew to help develop this heater technology due to his experience in the Silicon Valley’s semiconductor industry.
 As a semiconductor equipment expert and materials engineering consultant, Dr. Glew’s familiarity with semiconductor manufacturing meant he understood both the limitations of common semiconductor chuck heating methods and the techniques that [...]